Seventh Person To Die From Vaping-Related Illness in U.S. Dies in California

-A individual in California has died from a vaping-related illness, bringing the total number of vaping-related deaths in the U.S. up to seven since the end of August.
+An individual in California has died from a vaping-related illness, bringing the total number of vaping-related deaths in the U.S. up to seven since the end of August.

 “With sadness, we report that there has been a death of a Tulare County resident suspected to be related to severe pulmonary injury associated with vaping,” Dr. Karen Haught, Tulare County public health officer, said in a statement Monday.
+Tammie Weyker, an administrative specialist for Tulare County’s Health and Human Services Agency, tells TIME that the resident was over 40-years-old.

 As of Sept.
 11, the Center for Disease Control had identified 380 confirmed and probable cases of lung disease associated with vaping in 36 states and the U.S. Virgin Islands.
 On Monday that CDC activated its Emergency Operations Center to enhance their investigation into cases of vaping-related illnesses.